IMAGE VIA @PRESIDIOSF | INSTAGRAM

 As much as we love a boutique fitness class, sometimes we want to get a breath of fresh air (and give our wallets a breather) by taking our workouts outside.
 San Francisco’s natural geography (soooo hilly), while not ideal for racing to the bus in the morning, makes even a challenging workout pretty picturesque… and who can argue with a workout with a killer view?

-Take advantage of that ideal SF weather (hey, even if it’s foggy, it’s very rarely too hot or too cold), grab a buddy (or two), and hit up one of these best outdoor workouts in the city.
+Take advantage of that ideal SF weather (hey, even if it’s foggy, it’s very rarely too hot or too cold); grab a buddy (or two), and hit up one of these outdoor workout spots in the city.

 If running through the Presidio to Baker Beach isn’t tough enough for you, incorporate a few intervals of the Baker Beach Sand Ladder.
 You’ll take 200 sand stairs (200 10-foot poles tied together to form stairs) straight up (and back down, of course).

 Don’t blame us if you decide to cancel your gym membership after visiting the National Fitness Campaign gym on the Marina Green, because it might win the award for the most beautiful gym in the world.
 It consists of 30 individual pieces of equipment, a shock-resistant sports flooring, and allows for up to 28 people to use the court at the same time.
 You can get in an entire workout here or do the NFC’s 7 Movements in 7 Minutes for a simple but efficient strength training routine.

 The Lyon Street Steps have 99 problems (spoiler alert: they’re all steps), but a view ain’t one.
 Whether you’re running the stairs or just walking them, you’ll work up an appetite for brunch after a few times up and down.